VHeurtevant/cmps2200-assignment-02/assignment-02.md

 Algorithm C
 Note that we solved algorithm C's reccurence in part 1, and determined the cost is $O(n^2\log_3(n))$.

 *(Corrected Response, changed post submission.
 Originally I wrote algorithm A won.)
-We see that algorithm A wins as simplifying the log expression gives $n^{2.32}$, which dominates the quadratic term in Algorithm C- so algorithm C wins.
+Simplifying the log expression of algorithm A gives $n^{2.32}$, which dominates the quadratic term in Algorithm C- so algorithm C wins.
 ## Part 3: Parenthesis Matching

 A common task of compilers is to ensure that parentheses are matched.
 That is, each open parenthesis is followed at some point by a closed parenthesis.
 Furthermore, a closed parenthesis can only appear if there is a corresponding open parenthesis before it.
 So, the following are valid: